Azure/Azure-Landing-Zones/docs/content/_index.md

 ## Next steps

-To get started with the Azure Landing Zones journey, let's look at the [enterprise bootstrap](enterprisebootstrap) process.
+To get started with the Azure Landing Zones journey, let's look at the [bootstrap your environment](bootstrap) process.